Munda languages: Anderson (1999)

 However, in 2001, Anderson split Juang and Kharia apart from the Juang-Kharia branch and also excluded Gtaʔ from his former Gutob–Remo–Gtaʔ branch.
-Thus, his 2001 proposal includes 5 branches for South Munda.
+Thus, his 2001 proposal included five branches for South Munda.

 Anderson (2001)

 Anderson (2001) follows Diffloth (1974) apart from rejecting the validity of Koraput.
 He proposes instead, on the basis of morphological comparisons, that Proto-South Munda split directly into Diffloth's three daughter groups, Kharia–Juang, Sora–Gorum (Savara), and Gutob–Remo–Gtaʼ (Remo).

-His South Munda branch contains the following five branches, while the North Munda branch is the same as those of Diffloth (1974) and Anderson (1999).
+His South Munda branch contains the following five branches, but the North Munda branch is the same as those of Diffloth (1974) and Anderson (1999).